phemsa/Thermometer/README.md

 # Files
 thermometer_harvester.sh

 Goes through a list of bluetooth MAC addresses of Xiaomi Mijia bluetooth thermo sensors and queries them for their temperature and humidity readings.
 All readings including their bluetooth blurb are stored in a file called "Thermometer.csv".
 I usually run this every 15 min as a cron job

 epaper_thermometer.py

 Plots temperatures read by thermometer_harvester.sh on a Waveshare e-ink display.
 This file is based on the Waveshare Python template of the 7.5 inch display in HAT version

 temperature_plotter.py

-Plots temperatures in python in various formats and tricks
+Plots temperatures in Python 3 with Pandas in various formats and tricks